simplylu/namespotter/README.md

 > Kongregate.com is an online gaming platform that offers a vast collection of free-to-play games, ranging from casual to more complex genres, providing an entertaining and community-driven gaming experience.
 ### lastfm
 > Last.fm is a music streaming and recommendation platform that tracks users' listening habits, provides personalized music recommendations, and connects music enthusiasts with similar tastes in an engaging online community.
+### likee
+> Likee.video is a dynamic short video platform that allows users to create and share creative videos, discover trending content, and engage with a global community through innovative video editing features and interactive challenges.
 ### linktree
 > Linktr.ee is a popular link management tool that allows users, particularly content creators and businesses, to create a customizable landing page containing multiple links to various online platforms and resources.
 ### livejournal
 > LiveJournal.com is a long-standing blogging platform that combines social networking features, allowing users to publish personal journal entries, connect with friends, and participate in communities, fostering online expression and interaction.
 ### medium
 > Medium.com is a popular online publishing platform where writers, journalists, and experts can share their articles and stories with a wide audience, while fostering a community of readers and facilitating thoughtful discussions.
+### mix
+> Mix.com is a content discovery platform that personalizes and recommends articles, videos, and other web content based on users' interests, providing a convenient way to explore and save interesting content from across the web.
 ### newgrounds
 > Newgrounds.com is an online entertainment platform that hosts user-generated content such as animations, games, and artwork, providing a space for creativity and community interaction within the digital arts.
 ### pastebin